 You can use ES|QL in Timeline by opening the ES|QL tab.
 From there, you can:

-.alerts-security.alerts-default) and indices specified in the Security data view, then returns 10 events from the defined time range.
+.alerts-security.alerts-default) and indices specified in the Security data view.

 - Click the help icon () on the far right side of the query editor to open the in-product reference documentation for all ES|QL commands and functions.